 The big difference is, we’re consistent about it.
 We judge all groupings of individuals, even groupings that claim to represent a majority of people in a community and call themselves a “government,” by the same moral principles that govern individuals.
 The legitimate powers an individual possesses — the right to life, liberty and property, and the consequent power to defend those rights without harm to innocents — can be exercised cooperatively by any number of individuals in concert.

 But even if they comprise a majority of people in a community, they have no rightful authority to bind those who did not freely join their cooperative venture.
 No group, including a group made up of a majority of individuals in a community, has any powers or rights beyond those already possessed by its individual members.
 Individuals cannot delegate any powers to a government that they do not possess as individuals.

 Like any other association, a government exists for the ends of its members, and has no authority over anyone outside it.
 The state has no aura of majesty, and exercises no divine power.
 Like any other human association, it has only those legitimate powers which individual human beings can rightfully grant it in the first place.

-If you, as an individual, go to your neighbor’s house and order him to stop smoking dope or parking his car on the lawn, and shove him around or take him prisoner for refusing to comply, you’re nothing but a thug.
-Your neighbor has the right to tell you to mind your own business and leave him alone, and to resist your aggression if necessary.
-If you and a large number of other people in the community do the same thing to your neighbor, under cover of a so-called “government,” you’re still just thugs — plain and simple.
-And your neighbor has just as much right to tell you all to mind your own business, or to resist if necessary.
+If you, as an individual, go to your neighbour’s house and order him to stop smoking dope or parking his car on the lawn, and shove him around or take him prisoner for refusing to comply, you’re nothing but a thug.
+Your neighbour has the right to tell you to mind your own business and leave him alone, and to resist your aggression if necessary.
+If you and a large number of other people in the community do the same thing to your neighbour, under cover of a so-called “government,” you’re still just thugs — plain and simple.
+And your neighbour has just as much right to tell you all to mind your own business, or to resist if necessary.